 Annual Increase Profile and Reference Date

+When the annual-increases module is active, two fields track the customer’s annual price increase schedule.
+The Annual Increase Profile is the type of increase that applies (CPI, RPI, Fixed Amount, or None), and the Annual Increase Reference Date is when the next increase is due.
 These fields are for reference and reporting.
 They don’t trigger price changes automatically.
 See Price Increases for full details on applying increases to tariffs and standard features.

 Default Tariff Details